What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 Despite the uncertainty surrounding the economy and general optimism being dampened by inflation and COVID variants, recent reports from marketers indicate that marketing budgets have been on the rise.

-The average percentage of total budgets allocated to a marketing plan has increased to 11.8%.
-This is a return to pre-pandemic levels.
+The average percentage of total budgets allocated to a marketing plan has increased to 11.8%, a return to pre-pandemic levels.

 In addition, the annual marketing budget broke the 10% mark for the first time in the last decade.
 This number is expected to rise even further in the next year.